hmrc/lisa-api/resources/public/api/conf/1.0/testdata/fund-release-extension.md

 <pre class="code--block">
 {
   "code": "INVESTOR_ACCOUNTID_NOT_FOUND",
-  "message": "The accountId does not match with HMRC’s records" }
+  "message": "The accountId does not match HMRC’s records" }
 </pre>
             </td>